cainebenoy/Veritas-Vault/src/README.md

-Created for the SFLC.in Hackathon 2025 by team Builders&Breakers

 # Veritas Vault

 **Veritas Vault** is a user-friendly tool to permanently archive web pages on the decentralized web, creating a resilient and censorship-resistant record of online content.
 It's a "Save Page As" for the modern, decentralized web.